SerjSX/pSearch/README.md

  This program shouldn't violate any ToS's of the websites included as it doesn't grab the download links.
 It still forwards to the original website, just the software's page of it.

 #### Contribution
 Can be directly done by opening the database file from the /others/ folder named websites.json using any software, you can also check the Wiki page for extra information.
+Thanks for adding/removing sites that are needed to be added/removed, and make sure to mention from where (which megathread) you got the site's name so I'd know.